6 Best Places To Visit In Bali Off The Beaten Track

 Lovina is one of the most famous towns (actually a collection of several villages that have merged) in the north of Bali.
 Now, this is not exactly an unpopular place; you will run into quite a few other tourists while wandering around the town but stick with me.
 First of all, I would recommend staying just outside Lovina.
 There are some great value villas and resorts set back in the mountains just behind the town, many of which have fantastic ocean views.

 Secondly, the atmosphere in Lovina is very much more laid back and relaxed than you will find in the south – this is not a party town.
-There are some excellent restaurants and a few quiet bars, but that is about the extent of the nightlife.
+There are some excellent restaurants and a few quiet bars, but that is about the nightlife’s extent.
 Sightseeing highlights include the black sand beach and the chance for a dawn trip on a traditional outrigger to see the local pod of dolphins.

-The main reason for staying here though is that it is a perfect base from which to explore the rest of Bali’s north coast.
-There is a great coast road which makes travelling between the different points of interest easy – you could quickly drive the length of the north shore in a day, not that you would want to because there are so many exciting places to stop and see.
+The main reason for staying in Bali villas is that it is a perfect base for exploring the rest of Bali’s north coast.
+There is a great coast road that makes travelling between the different points of interest easy – you could quickly drive the north shore’s length in a day, not that you would want to because there are so many exciting places to stop and see.

-From the regional capital of Singaraja, with its royal palace and Chinese temple to the West Bali National Park with plenty of sleepy fishing villages and beautiful scenery in between, it’s difficult to see why this part of the island is often underrated.
+From the regional capital of Singaraja, with its royal palace and Chinese temple, to the West Bali National Park with plenty of sleepy fishing villages and beautiful scenery in between, it isn’t easy to see why this part of the island is often underrated.
 My particular recommendations would be Pemuteran (great for diving and snorkelling) and the Buddhist temple in Banjar.

 4. Visit Tenganan ancient village

-The Bali Mula (often known as the Bali Aga, although this is a slightly derogatory term) are the surviving remnants of Bali’s original population, and their culture predates the arrival of Hinduism on the island.
+Although this is a slightly derogatory term, the Bali Mula (often known as the Bali Aga) are the surviving remnants of Bali’s original population.
+Their culture predates the arrival of Hinduism on the island.
 They are now limited to a few villages in the mountains, some of which are open to visitors.
-Tenganan is the best for outsiders to visit and a trip there provides a fascinating insight into a culture that has changed very little over the centuries.
+Tenganan is the best for outsiders to visit, and a trip there provides a fascinating insight into a culture that has changed very little over the centuries.